 Gas Tubes:

 Note: If you're looking to save money, any reputable manufacturer will do.
 Getting the Gas Tube melonited makes a difference in corrosion resistance and it will ensure proper function in extreme use, such as rapid fire.
 It also allows you to maintain the black rifle finish without something shiny underneath.
-Either of these will work exceptionally well.

 Bolt Carrier Groups: